SAKryukov/multi-tenant-electron-host/Editor/plugins/plugins.readme.md

 A plugin is a JavaScript file placed in this directory.

-Each plugin file is represented by a corresponging menu item in the `Plugins` menu.
+Each plugin file is represented by a corresponding menu item in the `Plugins` menu.

 A valid plugin should call `pluginProcessor.registerPlugin`.
-It should define `name` to be valid.
+It should define the property `name` to be valid.
 All other properties of the argument passed to `pluginProcessor.registerPlugin` are optional.

 For example,
 ~~~